swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ## Proposed solution

-We propose to simply allow User-like protocols to be used as Types.
+We propose to simply allow `User`-like protocols to be used as Types.
 Thus, making more natural code possible - which fits a goal of Swift of building ["expressive and elegant APIs"](https://forums.swift.org/t/on-the-road-to-swift-6/32862).
 Furthermore, library authors could start adding useful protocol conformances to their protocols - a task that's currently prohibitively complex.

 ## Detailed design